-Investigating officers will address complaints with integrity in an equitable, objective and unbiased manner.
+Investigating officers will address complaints with integrity in a fair and reasonable, equitable, objective and unbiased manner.

-Where relevant, a complaint regarding a Council official will be reviewed in accordance with Council's Code of Conduct and associated procedure.
+Where relevant, a complaint regarding a Council official will be reviewed in accordance with Council's Code of Conduct and the associated procedure.